cdavies2/SP_2025_Notes/Literature_Review.md

 * Assessing cyber security of AI systems is a multi-step process, both examining existing methods and tools of information collection and processing, and developing models and algorithms to collect and analyze data on vulnerabilities of AI systems for presentation in a convenient form.

 ### Analysis of existing methods and tools of collecting information about the vulnerability of AI Systems
-* There is currently no method to completely assess the state of protection og AI systems against cyber criminals, as individual organizations that apply AI systems decide this issue on their own.
+* There is currently no method to completely assess the state of protection of AI systems against cyber criminals, as individual organizations that apply AI systems decide this issue on their own.
 * MITRE Corporation developed the ATLAS (Adversarial Threat Landscape for Artificial- Intelligence Systems) knowledge base for adversary tactics, techniques, and case studies for machine learning systems.
 * Open data sources like arXiv and MDPI have lots of disparate information about AI and ML systems, their classification, vulnerabilities, and methods of dealing with them.
 Combining that information with data from the AI incident database, a statistical risk level can be estimated for an initial risk assessment of the direction of application of a certain AI system.
 * The National Vulnerability Database is the most popular repository, storing vulnerabilities with their own CVE (common vulnerability risk identifier), but AI systems have to be separated into components to effectively search this database for them.
 The threat assessment study in machine lerning is more of a roadmap, as it lacks details about AI systems as services.